pedroAkiraDanno/C2/src/tree2/treeFileSystem/README.md

 ---

-# treeRecursively.c (treeRecursively.c)
+# MytreeRecursively.c (treeRecursively.c)

-Will use treeRecursively.c like find . command in linux C
+Will use MytreeRecursively.c like find . command in linux C

 ## STEPS by STEPS on Linux Environment (completed)